noawe-boi/NoahsObsidianSync/Physics/Year 12/Assignments/IA3/Physics IA3 2025 Draft 2.md

 > > Apx Table B.1 Current and projected generation technology capital costs under the Current policies scenario
 #### Reliability
 *What is reliability?*
 Reliability is defined as "The ability of a system or device to carry out it's desired function under predefined circumstances for a certain amount of time" by the Institute of Electrical and Electronics Engineers.
-In the context of power generation we consider this probabilistically: there is an $x\%$ chance that the system will operate without faults for $y$ years.
-Availability is also a key factor in assessing a systems usefulness.
+Availability is also a key factor in assessing a systems reliability.
 It is expressed as a fraction that describes a component or systems operating time in respect to its total lifetime.
 $$\textrm{Availability} (A) = \frac{\textrm{Mean time to failure}}{\textrm {Mean time to failure + Mean downtime}}$$
 Where:
 - Mean time to failure is the amount of time the system operates for on average before a failure occurs